slowernews/wisdom-tldr/README.md

 > *'The things we fear the most have already happened to us.'*

 > *'You'll never have fear of loss when you give more value to lessons than successes.'*

+> *'Expose yourself to your deepest fear; after that, fear has no power, and the fear of freedom shrinks and vanishes.
+You are free. -- Jim Morrison*

 Excuses are a manifestation of fear.
 None of them is acceptable.
 End.